Bus passengers across Redditch and the Villages could lose vital services if a 50% fare hike goes ahead, their former MP Rachel has warned.

 Labour’s lack of support for local bus services is in stark contrast to the millions of pounds they received from the previous Conservative government.

-Under Rachel’s watch, Worcestershire County Council benefitted from a total of £6,292,372 funding from the previous Conservative government to support bus services since 2022.
+Under Rachel’s watch, Worcestershire County Council benefitted from a total of £6,292,372 in funding from the previous Conservative government to support bus services since 2022.

 The funding from the previous Conservative government helped the County Council to deliver their Bus Service Improvement Plan and establish a new Enhanced Partnership with bus operators.